tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 permalink: import-from-excel.html
 ---

-Tidal's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.
+Tidal's importer will guide you through mapping your columns to our fields, creating your own fields, and even making associations between dependencies if you have captured these.
+When using the Tidal importer, it will create or update records depending on the names or host names uniqueness.

 You can import your Excel spreadsheets into Tidal by visiting: